kevbow/test_case_fb_data/README.md

 - Create a virtual environment with the libary from `requirements.txt`
 - Make a folder named `data`, then move all of the downloaded data here

-After we have all of the client's data inside `data` folder, then run this script:
+After we have all of the client's data inside `data` folder, below are step by step to run the script.
+Please check your folder location first before running them.
+> conda activate your_venv_name

+> python concat_data.py

+The data will be written to file named `concat_data.xlsx`